JMVS/gmt-mm-builder/README.md

 # ISO & Magisk Module Builder for Genymobile&reg; Tools
 This program downloads, extracts, injects and creates the ISO file required for the Magisk Module GMT/OP3T.
-Then, builds and packages Magisk ModuleGMT/OP3T for install as a Magisk Module.
+Then, builds and packages Magisk Module GMT/OP3T for install as a Magisk Module.
 Currently only supports Windows platforms.

 ## Pre-requisites
 * OnePlus 3T phone.
-* Makisk Manager installed on phone.
+* Magisk Manager installed on phone.
 * USB Drivers installed on the computer.
 * ADB Debugging enabled on phone.
 * Computer authorized to make use of USB ADB Debugging.